edwardtivrusky4/dnd/README.md

-DnD Command Line program was designed as an in-game aid for D&D 5e players Copyright (C) 2018 RADIKL
+DnD Command Line program was designed as an in-game aid for D&D 5e players.
+Copyright (C) 2018 RADIKL

 This program is free software: you can redistribute it and/or modify